hagaib/TrillOmatic/README.md

 In Proceedings of the International Conference on the Science of Electrical Engineering (ICSEE).
 IEEE, 2018.

 ## Prerequisutes
 A standard Matlab installation, together with the signal processing toolbox.
+The software was developed and tested in Matlab 2020a.
+The following Matlab addons should be installed:
+* Alexander (2022).
+Levenberg-Marquardt toolbox (https://www.mathworks.com/matlabcentral/fileexchange/53449-levenberg-marquardt-toolbox), MATLAB Central File Exchange.
+* Alexander (2022).
+Jacobian toolbox (https://www.mathworks.com/matlabcentral/fileexchange/53440-jacobian-toolbox), MATLAB Central File Exchange.

 ## Running the trillOmatic
 first, run the matlab script `addpath_birds.m`.
 This will automatically add all relevant files